john-shefer/NetHole.3beta/README.md

       ----------------------------

-      When "-f" is specified, LaBrea behaves as follows:
+      When "-f" is specified, NetHole behaves as follows:

       1) Excluded ports will do not respond at all (DROP).

       2) Activity on a standard port will be handled as usual (i.e. tarpitting, persist mode)

-      3) If LaBrea sees activity on a dynamic port, then it starts counting the number of SYNs received (ie incoming connections).
-When there is enough activity on the port, then LaBrea will start responding to incoming connects:
+      3) If NetHole sees activity on a dynamic port, then it starts counting the number of SYNs received (ie incoming connections).
+When there is enough activity on the port, then NetHole will start responding to incoming connects:

 	a) If SYN count is less than 6, then drop the incoming connection, but increment the counter by 1.